ITISFoundation/licenses/models/User License Virtual Family Models v2.0.md

 **6.3** Assignment: The Licensee and/or User shall not assign or transfer this Agreement as a whole or in part to any third party without the prior express and written consent of IT'IS Foundation.

-**6.4** Waivers: No waiver by IT'IS Foundation of any breach of the Agreement by the Licensee or User shall be considered as a waiver of any subsequent breach of the same or any other provision.
+**6.4** Waivers: No waiver by IT'IS Foundation of any breach of the Agreement by the Licensee or User shall be considered as a waiver of any subsequent breach of the same or any other provision..

 ## 7. Governing Law and Jurisdiction

 **7.1** This Agreement as well as any dispute arising out of or in connection with this Agreement shall be subject to and interpreted in accordance with the laws of Switzerland.

 **7.2** All disputes arising out of or in connection with this Agreement shall, to the exclusion of any other courts, be settled by the Commercial Court of the Canton of Zurich, Switzerland.
 Should the amount in dispute not reach the amount required by law for jurisdiction of the Commercial Court, the District Court of Zurich, Switzerland, shall have exclusive jurisdiction instead.
 Notwithstanding and without prejudice to the foregoing, IT’IS Foundation shall also be entitled to bring action against the Licensee or User at any other court having competent jurisdiction.